-Monitors, by the same token, when they retrieve the latest logs including the most recent certificates can do a comparison that the new retrieval excepting the new certificates mirrors their own records exactly.
+Monitors, by the same token, when they retrieve the latest logs, including the most recent certificates, can compare that the new retrieval excepting the new certificates mirrors their own records exactly.

 Certificate auditors - the majority of these are actually built into the web browsers.

-Against a backdrop of increasing malware which have no geographical limitations, cleverly designed phishing websites and legitimate websites being compromised, the prudent course of action is obvious.
+Against a backdrop of increasing malware with no geographical limitations, cleverly designed phishing websites, and legitimate websites being compromised, the prudent course of action is obvious.

-The certificate transparency project enjoys the support of other browsers who it is indicated are participating and will implement the same tactics as Google Chrome and the approaching deadline of April 2018 when CTA’s who do not participate in the scheme are not recognised by Google Chrome and other browsers is a welcome milestone.
+The certificate transparency project enjoys the support of other browsers which it is indicated are participating and will implement the same tactics as Google Chrome and the approaching deadline of April 2018 when CTA’s who do not participate in the scheme are not recognised by Google Chrome, and other browsers is a welcome milestone.

-The costs of remedying compromised websites, not to mention damaged reputations, significantly outweighs the token investment of an SSL certificate and recent events suggest that there is still quite significant naivety at corporate level regarding online security.
+The costs of remedying compromised websites, not to mention damaged reputations, significantly outweigh the token investment of an SSL certificate.
+Recent events suggest that there is still quite significant naivety at the corporate level regarding online security.